-- Laboratory services are currently separated into four different budgetary programs, which is financially inefficient.
+- 8. Laboratory services are currently separated into four different budgetary programs, which is financially inefficient.

 Recommendation: Consolidate the laboratory services into a newly established, stand-alone laboratory program called "Public Health Laboratory Services."
 Establish new subprograms as appropriate.
 Transfer \$5,564,662 in state funds (Total Funds: \$5,574,512) to the Public Health Laboratory Services program. - 9.
-There are 199 Women, Infants, and Children (WIC) clinics in the state, while there are only 159 counties, indicating that there are multiple WIC clinics in certain counties.

-Recommendation: Determine if the clinic sites are strategically located based on client volume, need, and geographic accessibility.
-Evaluate if this many clinic locations are needed and if it would be more beneficial to redistribute the funding to services.

-- During ZBB discussions, program staff indicated they would like to develop and administer a satisfaction survey for WIC clients.
+There are 199 Women, Infants, and Children (WIC) clinics in the state, while there are only 159 counties, indicating that there are multiple WIC clinics in certain counties. - Recommendation: Determine if the clinic sites are strategically located based on client volume, need, and geographic accessibility.
+Evaluate if this many clinic locations are needed and if it would be more beneficial to redistribute the funding to services. - 10.
+During ZBB discussions, program staff indicated they would like to develop and administer a satisfaction survey for WIC clients.
 The surveys would assist the program in determining satisfaction with service delivery and if program processes need to be modified.
 Recommendation: Proceed with the development and administration of a survey to WIC clients on an annual basis to evaluate program success. - 11.
 The Legislature provided DPH with \$490,000 in FY 2015 to support early autism intervention providers with early detection and diagnosis of autism in children as well as supporting families receiving early intervention services.
 DPH is using the funding to provide families with positive behavior and visual supports training.
-Additionally, providers will receive developmental screening training as well as access to online training developed by the Marcus Autism Institute.

-Recommendation: Establish an interagency task force to coordinate these early intervention services since several other agencies work on early intervention initiatives for this population.
-Additionally, establish a lead agency for autism initiatives.
+Additionally, providers will receive developmental screening training as well as access to online training developed by the Marcus Autism Institute. - Recommendation: Establish an interagency task force to coordinate these early intervention services since several other agencies work on early intervention initiatives for this population.
+Additionally, establish a lead agency for autism initiatives. - 12.
+At the time of this analysis, there were eight WIC personnel reflected in the Comprehensive Child Health area rather than the WIC program. - Recommendation: The agency initiated the process to transition those eight employees to the WIC program, so they are properly expensed going forward.
+WIC funds will no longer have to be budgeted in the Comprehensive Child Health area for these WIC employees.

-12. At the time of this analysis, there were eight WIC personnel reflected in the Comprehensive Child Health area rather than the WIC program.
+- 13. At the time of this analysis, there was one WIC employee reflected in the Infant and Child Essential Health Treatment Services Program, in the Perinatal Health Program, rather than the Infant and Child Health Promotion program, which includes the WIC program.